-This course presents a comprehensive, integrative and practical focus on leadership and management.
-It is based upon a framework that analyzes leadership and management at different levels: individual leadership; team leadership; and organizational leadership.
-The course presents leadership and management theories/concepts that have emerged over the past several decades.
-It provides students the opportunity to apply these theories through case analysis and to enhance personal skill development through self-assessment exercises.
-Included in the course are identification of current leaders and leadership as well as contemporary perspectives on ethics, networking, coaching, organizational culture, diversity, learning organizations, strategic leadership and crisis leadership.
+Organizational Management and Leadership I presents a comprehensive, integrative, and practical focus on leadership and management.
+It is based upon a framework that analyzes leadership and management at different levels: individual leadership, team leadership, and organizational leadership.
+The course presents leadership and management theories/ concepts that have emerged over the past several decades.
+In addition, students will survey contemporary perspectives on ethics, networking, coaching, organizational culture, diversity, learning organizations, strategic leadership, and crisis leadership.
+Special attention will be paid on examining the role that leaders play in identifying and implementing change in organizations.